1989chenguo/CloudComputingLabs/Lab2/README.md

 <img src="src/post_curl.png" alt="post curl" title="post curl" style="zoom:50%;" />

-2. You can also construct a POST HTTP request and send the request to Http Server by means of browser plug-in.
+2. You can also construct a POST HTTP request and send the request to HTTP server using some browser plug-in tools.

 ##### 3.1.7.3 Other method

-The HTTP server will not handle HTTP requests expect GET requests and POST requests.
+The HTTP server will not handle HTTP requests except GET requests and POST requests.

 If you send a HTTP DELETE (or PUT, HEAD, etc.) request to delete the specified resource, you will get a 501 Not Implemented error message: